cert-manager/website/content/docs/configuration/vault.md

 #### Option 1.
 Vault Authentication Method: Use JWT/OIDC Auth

 The [JWT/OIDC auth method](https://developer.hashicorp.com/vault/docs/auth/jwt/oidc-providers/kubernetes) should be used instead of the [Kubernetes auth method](#option-2-vault-authentication-method-use-kubernetes-auth) when:
-- Your Kubernetes' cluster OIDC discovery endpoint is reachable from the Vault server.
+- Your Kubernetes' cluster OIDC discovery endpoint is reachable from the Vault server (this is likely not the case if you are running a self-hosted Kubernetes or OpenShift cluster).
 - Your Vault server is not running inside the Kubernetes cluster.

 > **Note:** By using the JWT auth instead of the Kubernetes auth, the revocation of tokens will no longer be checked: